Muhamed Hadžiefendić: World War II

 In 1938 he was appointed a reserve Major in the Yugoslav Royal Army.
 In 1941 Axis forces invaded Yugoslavia and the Independent State of Croatia (including Bosnia) became an Axis puppet state under the control of the Ustaše.

-In April 1941, Hadžiefendić refused to follow orders, deserted, and organised the local population to fight against the disintegrating Yugoslav Army in Vodice near Šibenik (western Croatia).
 With the formal proclamation of the Independent State of Croatia (NDH) on 10 April 1941, he returned to his native Tuzla.
 In December 1941 he visited the NDH Minister of the Armed Forces, Marshal Slavko Kvaternik and requested permission to create a Croatian Home Guard (Domobran) formation that would consist of Bosnian Muslims from the Tuzla area.
 Hadžiefendić was offered a commission as a major and was appointed to command the NDH III.
 8th Battalion Infantry Regiment in Tuzla.
 During Chetnik attacks in early November 1941 the Home Guards of III.
 Battalion panicked and began to withdraw in disarray.
 Major Hadžiefendić restored discipline and order with a gun in his hand and the Home Guards returned to the fight, but he quickly realized that he could secure greater resolve from arming local people.
 Most of the Home Guard under his command were in fact conscripts from nearby Slavonia.
 He surmised that these Croat conscripts did not have much motivation to fight so far from their homes and that the armed forces of the NDH were not able to provide effective protection of the Bosnian Muslim population from Chetnik attacks and massacres.
 Therefore, on 7 December 1941, Hadžiefendić met with Kvaternik and outlined his own proposals.
 Kvaternik agreed with his ideas and Hadžiefendić returned to Tuzla.